 5. You Will Live In Baby Land As A Mom

 You already know you will be obsessed with your baby, but no one tells you about being a mom is that you will stay living in baby land.

 But you will have it no other way.

 This means developing that soothing “baby voice” you speak sometimes, to hearing the nursery rhymes in your head 24/7, and just wait until they are old enough to watch baby cartoons.

 Although you may feel like you haven’t had real adult interactions in forever, this is time you can never get back.
 So enjoy every moment and every milestone.
-Just don’t forget that it’s okay to pop open a bottle of wine every once in a while and Facetime with your bestie when baby goes to bed to talk about something other than the ABC’s!
+What no one tells you about being a mom is that it’s okay to pop open a bottle of wine every once in a while and Facetime with your bestie when baby goes to bed to talk about something other than the ABC’s!